dijonsauce/CIMilestoneProject01/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.

--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Friends and colleagues were invited to review the site and documentation to point out any bugs and/or user experience issues.

 -   Images not showing: from incorrecting pathway setting just using the name rather than assets/image/"name.jpg".